5 Reasons Why You Don’t Want a Rooster

 Roosters can be Mean

-I have two roosters, in two coops.
+I have two roosters in two coops (the other two are technically my kids' roosters).
 One is the sweetest boy.
 He protects his ladies.
 He fertilizes eggs.
-If I need to grab one of his hens he stands back and lets me.
+If I need to grab one of his hens, he stands back and lets me; he recognizes that I am not a threat to them.

 I have another rooster who is a great protector of his ladies.
 He fertilizes eggs.
-If I go near his ladies, my leg is going to be hurting.
-If his ladies, who love to be petted, come to me, he attacks.
+If I go near his ladies in the Spring, my leg is going to be hurting.
+If his ladies, who love to be petted, come to me, he stands watch and waits to see if he can attack.
 I move through their run cautiously, always watching him, him always watching me.

 If you have free-range birds mean roosters are going to take the opportunity to attack you.
 You have seen the videos online to give you a great demonstration.

-They can, and sometimes will kill new comes to your flock.
+They can, and sometimes will kill newcomers to your flock.
 It can be a young hen, a chick, they can be mean!

 rooster with a text overlay